-Crossing the Alexandra bridge.To get to the centre of Ottawa, we had to cross the river , a walk that took around half an hour.
+Crossing the Alexandra bridge.To get to the centre of Ottawa, we had to cross the river (Gatineau is just some houses, and massive ugly government buildings.
+Nothing to see there.
+We tried to find the centre, and failed), a walk that took around half an hour.
 I took my winter clothes, and was glad I did.
-Temperatures were roughly half of what they were in The Netherlands, and the wind blowing across the massive bridge didn’t really help.
+Temperatures were roughly half of what they were in The Netherlands, and the wind blowing across the massive bridge didn't really help.

-I had never been in a proper north american city, so this was quite a fascinating experience .
+I had never been in a proper North-American city, so this was quite a fascinating experience (I spent time in Washington DC, but that is the probably the most atypical city in the world).
 There was a little bit of the city that looks like a European city, a small leftover from British Colonial times.
 The parliament building and the adjacent Fairmont Château Laurier Hotel were particularly striking.
 Most of the city though, is a standard North-American grid.
 No old architecture, impressive buildings or anything you see in old cities.

 The Canadian War MemorialOne of the most impressive places was the Canadian War Memorial.
 It was only three days after the terrible events where a soldier guarding it was shot, and the tension was noticeable.
 There was a lot of armed police around, and many emotional people, laying flowers and notes for the deceased.
 The whole week we were there, we could see the signs of the event.
 From constant media coverage, to the motorcade carrying US Secretary of State John Kerry, who came to offer his condolences.
-Also notable was the prevalence of the remembrance day poppies on people’s coats , a week before the were supposed to be worn.
+Also notable was the prevalence of the remembrance day poppies on people's coats.
+I spent quite some time figuring out how to get one myself, before finding them in the bookshop.
+Later my dad also gave me a couple; they started handing them out in front of government buildings, a week before the were supposed to be worn.

 Surprisingly, the Parliament building where the perpetrator was finally shot, was open for business.
-The only difference being a more visible police force and lots of media, asking visitors what they thought of the police presence.
+The only difference being a more visible police force, which brought it on par to a minimal European police presence, and lots of media, asking visitors what they thought of the police presence.
 It was quite funny seeing a camera crew interviewing some tourists on if the extra police had made them think twice about coming.
 Well, obviously not eh?